How is the real estate market doing in Merrionette Park, IL?

 Is it a Buyers' Market or a Sellers' Market in Merrionette Park, IL?

 In order to determine if it is a Buyers' Market or a Sellers' Market we need to look at the absorption rate in Merrionette Park, IL.
 The absorption rate is calculated by determining how long the current inventory of homes on the market would take to sell based on the previous month's buying rate (how many homes were sold last month).
-On December 01, 2019 there were 7 current listings on the market in Merrionette Park.
-There were 3 homes sold in Merrionette Park during November 2019.
-That means as of December 01, 2019 there is an inventory of 2.33 months.
-That indicates that it is currently a Sellers' Market.
+On December 01, 2022 there were 5 current listings on the market in Merrionette Park.
+There were 0 homes sold in Merrionette Park during November 2022.
+That means as of December 01, 2022 there is an inventory of 5 months.
+That indicates that it is currently a Neutral or Balanced Market.

 Thank you for contacting Bowers Realty Group.
 One of our agents will respond to you shortly.